top of page

 The noun 'justification' has its roots in Latin and Middle English.
 It stems from the Latin word 'justificatio,' which is a combination of 'justus,' meaning 'just' or 'right,' and 'facere,' meaning 'to make' or 'to do.'
 In essence, 'justification' originally denoted the act of making something just or right.
 As the word transitioned into Middle English, it took on the specific meaning of providing valid reasons or explanations to support a belief, action, decision, or course of conduct.
 This evolution in meaning reflects the idea that by offering sound justifications, one can legitimize or make right their choices and decisions in various contexts, including moral, legal, and logical ones.

-Find the meaning of justification
+Quiz: Find the meaning of the noun justification:

 Try Again!